evanaze/portfolio/content/posts/the-bitcoin-mempool/index.en.md

 This is what we mean when we say that we can observe transactions “in flight” in the mempool: we can see the transactions and their information before the funds transfer.
 If I am a cryptocurrency trader, I might want to use this information to my advantage to identify how entities are sending money on the blockchain - something that is impossible to do in most traditional markets.
 Sounds easy, right?
 Here is where blockchain data gets a bit tricky, like that stained glass window.

+If you'd like another explaination on this topic, I suggest this [guide](https://99bitcoins.com/bitcoin/mempool/) to get started.

 ## What is a Bitcoin Wallet?
 If you are interested in purchasing and possibly trading cryptocurrency, you may set up a digital wallet with one of the many wallet providers out there.
 This wallet holds a “secret key” proving you have ownership over some amount of cryptocurrency on the network.
 In order for a friend or exchange to deposit some cryptocurrency into your wallet, you need to give them an address to send it to.
 However, this gets complicated because most modern digital wallets create a new address for each transfer as a safety measure.

 Most centralized exchanges such as Coinbase have adopted this safety measure as well.
+Coinbase also has a very clear [explaination](https://www.coinbase.com/learn/crypto-basics/what-is-a-crypto-wallet) of digital wallets on their website.

 While this is great for you as a user because it protects your digital assets from being stolen, it makes it a lot harder for data miners such as myself to identify who is sending to whom.
 While this is not always the case, it starts to look more and more like every transaction is between new users, which is unhelpful.
 If you read my aforementioned post on BitMEX wallets you will know how we solved this problem for wallets on the BitMEX exchange, but I will summarize it here.